 Actual annual cash bonus awards are determined by measuring performance against specific goals established at the beginning of each year.
-The goals for 1997 took into account, depending on the responsibility of the individual, the performance of the group or unit with which the individual is associated (primarily based upon growth in the operating profit of such unit, adjusted by a charge for the capital employed in such unit), and the overall performance of the Corporation (based upon the Corporation's long-term goal of maintaining growth in earnings per share from operations (the "EPS Goal") and its long-term goal of consistently exceeding the S&P 500 index for total shareholder return (the "Shareholder Return Goal")).
+The goals for 1998 took into account, depending on the responsibility of the individual, the performance of the group or unit with which the individual is associated (primarily based upon growth in the operating profit of such unit) and the overall performance of the Corporation (based upon the Corporation's long-term goal of maintaining growth in earnings per share from operations (the "EPS Goal") and its long-term goal of consistently exceeding the S&P 500 index for total shareholder return (the "Shareholder Return Goal")).
+The cash bonus awards paid for 1998 with respect to the EPS Goal and Shareholder Return Goal were primarily in recognition of the progress, as determined by the members of the Board of Directors who are Independent Directors (see "Proposal 1.
+Election of Directors -- General Information"), made by the Corporation during the year toward attaining such Goals.
 An executive officer's goals are designed to reflect the relationship of his or her responsibilities to the Corporation's EPS Goal and Shareholder Return Goal.
 The goals described above may or may not be equally weighted and will vary from one executive officer to another.
-The opportunities for cash bonus awards for the executive officers in 1997 were consistent with the policies and practices described above.
+The opportunities for cash bonus awards for the executive officers in 1998 were consistent with the policies and practices described above.

-Based upon comparison of the most recent data provided by the independent consultants described above, the cash bonuses paid to the named executive officers, taken together with base salaries, were within the first quartile of such compensation for comparable officers in the Industrial Company Group.
+Based upon comparison of the most recent data provided by the independent consultants described above, the cash bonuses paid to the named executive officers, taken together with base salaries, were within the first quartile of such compensation for comparable officers in the Industrial Company Group except for Mr. Falk who was in the second quartile.